The pressures of confinement coupled with trying to balance our work and home life are challenging to say the least.

 The best way to build a team regardless of whether it is for your work or your family is to be a good teammate, so take some initiative to ensure that you are not alone.
 If you do not put this psychological infrastructure in place, the challenge of necessary physical-distancing measures will be crushing.

 And finally, recognise that during this adjustment stage we are not at our best.
 We are working from survival mode, therefore we need to exercise patience and compassion with ourselves and others.
 Everyone is on their own journey and it will take some longer than others but we will all get there in the end.
-This can be hard for achievers to deal with but right now pushing for performance is not going to help you are anyone else.
+This can be hard for achievers to deal with but right now pushing for performance is not going to help you or anyone else.

 Once you have secured yourself and your team, you will now feel more stable, and you will crave challenges that are more demanding.
 Given time, your brain can and will reset to new crisis conditions, and your ability to do higher-level work will resume.